-Support
+Duct Support

-- ✓ Support the rigid ducts and duct joints with duct hangers at least every 5 feet or as necessary to prevent sagging of more than one-half inch. - ✓ Support flexible ducts and duct board every 4 feet using a minimum of 1 1⁄2" wide support material.
+- ✓ Support rigid ducts and duct joints with duct hangers at least every 5 feet or as necessary to prevent sagging of more than one-half inch. - ✓ Support duct board or flex duct every 4 feet using a minimum of 1 1/2" wide support material.